 To make a difference, we must prioritise MANDATORY regulation

-When asked about its progress on plastics, aside from referring to the plastic bag ban, the present Government will say that it got a bunch of New Zealand businesses to make a joint Plastic Packaging Declaration committing to 100% reusable, recyclable or compostable packaging in their New Zealand operations by 2025.
+The development of product stewardship schemes to regulate single-use plastic packaging is extremely important; the Government’s proposal is a once in a decade kind of opportunity and it’s important the schemes are not only well-designed, but that they are mandatory.
+The packaging industry may claim that they’re doing their bit because a bunch of New Zealand businesses signed up to a joint Plastic Packaging Declaration committing to 100% reusable, recyclable or compostable packaging in their New Zealand operations by 2025.
 Leaving aside that the words “reusable”, “recyclable” and “compostable” actually don’t mean anything unless these claims align with domestic infrastructure, this declaration is NOT mandatory, it’s just a voluntary agreement.
 Over the years, successive governments have signed a bunch of other voluntary agreements and accords with the packaging industry, but they didn’t stop our plastic waste crisis from happening.

 So, What Can I Do?

 - Walk the talk and start to eliminate single-use plastics in your life and support businesses that are providing their products either unpackaged or in refillable packaging.
 By living it, you’ll be better informed about the things that need to change, what works and what doesn’t.

 - Read Greenpeace’s Plastic-Free NZ Action Plan and the accompanying policy paper.
 If you have time, consider checking out the EU’s Directive on Single Use Plastics.
 If we understand the Government’s powers (and also what other countries are doing), we can be more precise about how we expect our Government to ‘do something’ about plastic.
 It’s a lot more effective if we articulate our demands with reference to the powers that our Government actually has, and to point to tangible examples of policy action overseas.